- Type of publication: Instruction Guide

 The actuary should apply judgment in selecting the appropriate mortality assumption, which includes two components: current mortality rates and adjustments for future improvements in mortality.

-It is considered best practice to reflect future mortality improvements in the mortality basis as there is substantial evidence that mortality has improved continuously for an extended period and will likely continue to improve in the future.
-OSFI expects mortality improvements to be reflected by use of projection scale CPM-B using a full generational projection of an industry table such as the CPM2014 mortality table.
+It is considered best practice to reflect as there is substantial evidence that mortality has improved continuously for an extended period and will likely continue to improve in the future.
+OSFI expects mortality improvements to be reflected by use of projection scale CPM-B using a full generational projection of an industry base mortality table.

-OSFI expects the CPM2014 mortality table (and related projection scale) to be used for going concern valuations, unless the actuary justifies a different table and explains in the actuarial report why the use of the CPM2014 mortality table (and related projection scale) would not be appropriate.
-Where another base mortality table is chosen and/or where adjustments are made in accordance with the CIA mortality study (e.g. for pension size or industry), a justification for the adjustments should be included in the actuarial report.
+OSFI expects the CPM2014 mortality table (and CPM-B projection scale) to be used for going concern valuations, unless the actuary justifies a different table and explains in the actuarial report why the use of the CPM2014 mortality table would not be appropriate.
+Where another base mortality table is chosen and/or where adjustments are made in accordance with the CIA mortality study (e.g. for pension size or industry), a detailed justification should be included in the actuarial report.

 The resulting mortality tables of the CIA mortality study provide an industry standard of expected mortality with respect to Canadian pension plans.
 As such, other adjustments to the base mortality tables are generally not warranted but might be appropriate in certain cases, for example for groups with substandard or superior mortality.
 The justification of how the adjustments were determined should refer to relevant experience analysis, credible life-years of exposure, and each plan characteristic considered.
 Very large plans with fully credible experience may choose to develop their own mortality table to reflect actual experience.
 The adjusted basis should still provide for future mortality improvement.

-Where a mortality table is constructed on plan experience or uses adjustments to a base table based on plan experience, the actuarial report should provide sensitivity information in comparison to the relevant CPM base mortality table (and related projection scale) to allow an assessment of the strength of the assumption.
-The life expectancy at age 65 using the valuation’s mortality table and the CPM table (and related projection scale) should be disclosed in the actuarial report.
-The financial impact on the going concern liabilities and current service cost of using a modified table and improvement scale, as the case may be, should also be shown.
+Where a mortality table is constructed on plan experience or uses adjustments to a base table based on plan experience, the actuarial report should provide sensitivity information in comparison to the relevant CPM base mortality table (and CPM-B projection scale) to allow an assessment of the strength of the assumption.
+The life expectancy at age 65 using the valuation’s mortality table and the CPM table (and CPM-B projection scale) should be disclosed in the actuarial report.
+The financial impact on the going concern liabilities and current service cost of using a modified table (and CPM-B projection scale) should also be shown.

 While the actuary may assume that active and deferred members will retire at different ages, the pensionable age for each group of members should be the same.
 A vested member terminating before pensionable age is entitled to a deferred pension payable on the same terms and conditions as the immediate pension the member would have received upon attaining pensionable age.